-Sexting is sharing sexual messages, photos or videos.
+'Sexting' is sharing sexual messages (including texts), photos or videos.

-If a person is naked or semi-naked that means it’s a sexual photo or video.
-Texting a message with sexual content is also sexting.
-You should never feel pressured into sexting, if someone sends you a sexual text or photo you don’t need to send one back.
-You never in any circumstance ‘owe’ anyone a sexual message, image or video so don’t feel guilty about not sending one.
+Never feel pressured into sexting: if someone sends you a sexual text or photo, you don’t need to send one back.
+There are no circumstances where you ‘owe’ anyone a sexual message, image or video so don’t feel guilty about not sending one.

-If someone’s shared or posted online a photo you sent to them speak to an adult you trust or contact the services recommended below.
+If someone’s shared or posted online a photo you sent to them, speak to an adult you trust straightaway or contact one of the services recommended below.

 Know the law

-If you’re worried about a photo you’ve sent you should try to have a conversation with the person you sent it to.
+If you’re worried about a photo you’ve sent, try to have a conversation with the person you sent it to.
 Ask them to delete it and explain why you’re worried.
-This So You Got Naked Online guide might help.

-If you are thinking about sexting, it’s important you’re aware of the risks.
+If you’re thinking about sexting, make sure you’re aware of the risks.

 Have you heard about the Zipit App?